Google Maps: 2016–2018

 On June 27, 2016, Google rolled out new satellite imagery worldwide sourced from Landsat 8, comprising over 700 trillion pixels of new data.
 In September 2016, Google Maps acquired mapping analytics startup Urban Engines.

 In 2016, the Government of South Korea offered Google conditional access to the country's geographic database – access that already allows indigenous Korean mapping providers high-detail maps.
-Google declined the offer, as it was unwilling to accept restrictions on reducing the quality around locations the South Korean Government felt were sensitive.
+Google declined the offer, as it was unwilling to accept restrictions on reducing the quality around locations the South Korean Government felt were sensitive (see restrictions on geographic data in South Korea).

 On October 16, 2017, Google Maps was updated with accessible imagery of several planets and moons such as Titan, Mercury, and Venus, as well as direct access to imagery of the Moon and Mars.

 In May 2018, Google announced major changes to the API structure starting June 11, 2018.
 This change consolidated the 18 different endpoints into three services and merged the basic and premium plans into one pay-as-you-go plan.
 This meant a 1400% price raise for users on the basic plan, with only six weeks of notice.
 This caused a harsh reaction within the developers community.
 In June, Google postponed the change date to July 16, 2018.

 In August 2018, Google Maps designed its overall view (when zoomed out completely) into a 3D globe dropping the Mercator projection that projected the planet onto a flat surface.

-2019–present
+2019–present and transformation into social platform

 In January 2019, Google Maps added speed trap and speed camera alerts as reported by other users.

 On October 17, 2019, Google Maps was updated to include incident reporting, resembling a functionality in Waze which was acquired by Google in 2013.

 In December 2019, Incognito mode was added, allowing users to enter destinations without saving entries to their Google accounts.

 In February 2020, Maps received a 15th anniversary redesign.
 It notably added a brand-new app icon, which now resembles the original icon in 2005.

 On September 23, 2020, Google announced a COVID-19 Layer update for Google maps, which is designed to offer a seven-day average data of the total COVID-19-positive cases per 100,000 people in the area selected on the map.
 It also features a label indicating the rise and fall in the number of cases.

 In January 2021, Google announced that it would be launching a new feature displaying COVID-19 vaccination sites.

-In January 2021 Google announced updates to the route planner that would accommodate drivers of electric vehicles.
+In January 2021, Google announced updates to the route planner that would accommodate drivers of electric vehicles.
 Routing would take into account the type of vehicle, vehicle status including current charge, and the locations of charging stations.

 In June 2022, Google Maps added a layer displaying air quality for certain countries.

+In September 2022, Google removed the COVID-19 Layer from Google Maps due to lack of usage of the feature.